CristyTarantino/multi-steps-form/README.md

 Web application that shows a multi steps web form to collect data from a user before signing up for a service.
 For more info please follow the [documentation](./docs/assignment.md);

+## Get started

+In the project directory, you run `yarn` to install all dependancy.
+Then `yarn start` to start coding.

+Alternatively follow one of the available scripts below.

 ## Available Scripts

 In the project directory, you can run: